-A community heritage project based on the wartime experiences of a North East UK riverside community.
+A community heritage project based on the wartime experiences of the North Tyneside communities.

 Over the next four years there will be an enormous public focus on the centenary period of the First World War, 4th August, 2014 until 11th November, 2018 (the 100th anniversary of the signing of the Armistice with Germany).
 The nation will be reminded over the four years, by a series of important anniversary dates of key events, of the sacrifice of the nation, which brought personal loss to almost every family in the land.

 The former Borough of Tynemouth marked that loss with a Roll of Honour published in 1923 containing very brief details of some 1,700 local residents known to have lost their lives due to causes associated with the war and their service.
 The project has over the past four years (2010 to 2014) been preparing detailed biographies of those men, with the aim of reminding the population today of that loss and also to explore the social and economic consequences for the town and its inhabitants.
 A current database of more than 1850 personal biographies can now be viewed.

 The North East and the Great War : 1914 – 1918

-Full of information collated by the projects volunteers ; written by Ruth Chittenden and Alan Fidler, this 52 page book covers our region's contribution to 'the war to end all wars'.
+Full of information collated by project volunteers ; written by Ruth Chittenden and Alan Fidler, this 52 page book covers our region's contribution to 'the war to end all wars'.
 Price £5.00

 Lavishly illustrated and full of personal stories of heroism, bravery and tragedy with many photographs of personal artefacts and recollections of the war.

 Available from Waterstones : Hexham, Newcastle and Sunderland plus many more outlets.

 Introducing Three Kings Brewery's new bottled version of 'Tyneside Tommy' commemorative ale with limited edition 'dog tag' labels.
-Can you collect all six? .
+Have you collected all six? .